Contact

 The garden, a project directed by horticulturist and Sugar Creek Historical Society board member Kelly Frank, features not only the 1909 fountain, but the town’s 1898 curfew bell (donated in 2000 by American Legion Post #218), the 1914 cornerstone of Thorntown High School, the original iron fence that was part of the 1863 brick home that houses the museum, and a 1914 gas lamp, now electric, that was part of the town’s history.
 The garden has been planted with plants native to the area in 1910.
 These are labeled with the scientific name, allowing visitors to specify the exact plant, should they wish to purchase them from their own nurseries in order to include them in their gardens.

-The Heritage Museum is CLOSED for the season.
-You may request a tour during the week by contacting the library to speak with Kirsten, the Museum Coordinator.
+The Heritage Museum is now CLOSED for the season.
+You may still request a tour during the by contacting the library to speak with Kirsten, the Museum Coordinator.